fathym-it/youth-sports-coach/docs/5U-tee-ball/overview.md

 ## Practice Information

 Practices will be held on Wednesdays from 6pm to 7pm.
 I am coaching this team, and my other son's Coach pitch team at different fields, so practices will generally start around 6:05 or 6:10 so I can get from the other field.
-I would love for someone to volunteer as an assistant coach, and maybe we'll be able to do warmups in those first 10 minutes of practice.
+We'll shoot for around 45 minutes of practice (I think that's about all the time we'll get in attention from the little ones).

 ## Game Schedules

-They will be posted to http://www.quickscores.com/erie, hopefully by next Tuesday.
+Game schedules just came out, and can be seen [here]().

 ## The Field Map